1

 How much do client support technician jobs pay per hour?

-As of Jul 12, 2026, the average hourly pay for client support technician in the United States is $23.55, according to ZipRecruiter salary data.
+As of Aug 22, 2026, the average hourly pay for client support technician in the United States is $23.55, according to ZipRecruiter salary data.
 Most workers in this role earn between $18.03 and $26.68 per hour, depending on experience, location, and employer.

-What is a client support technician?
+What does a client support technician do?

 A Client Support Technician is responsible for assisting clients with technical issues related to products or services offered by a company.
 They troubleshoot hardware and software problems, provide step-by-step solutions, and ensure that clients' systems are running smoothly.
 Additionally, they may install and configure new technologies, document issues and resolutions, and escalate complex problems to higher-level support teams.
 Their main goal is to ensure customer satisfaction by resolving technical issues efficiently and professionally.

-How does a Client Support Technician typically collaborate with other departments to resolve complex customer issues?
+How does a client support technician typically collaborate with other departments to resolve complex customer issues?

 Client Support Technicians often work closely with teams such as IT, engineering, and product management to address technical challenges that go beyond standard troubleshooting.
 When a customer issue requires deeper investigation, technicians may escalate the problem and coordinate with these departments to ensure a timely and accurate resolution.
 This cross-functional collaboration not only helps resolve customer concerns efficiently but also provides valuable learning opportunities for technicians to deepen their technical knowledge and communication skills.